 It is difficult for the mind to span the career of Nobody.
 The sphere of action opened to this wonderful person so enlarges every day, that the limited faculties of Anybody are too weak to compass it.
-Yet, the nature of the last tribunal expressly appointed for the detection and punishment of Nobody may, as a part of his stupendous history, be glanced at without winking.
+Let, the nature of the last tribunal expressly appointed for the detection | debating old gentleman, or a dandy old gentleman, or a and punishment of Nobody may, as a part of his stupendous history, be glanced at without winking.
 At the Old Bailey, when a person under strong suspicion of malpractices is tried, it is the custom (the rather as the strong suspicion has been found, by a previous inquiry, to exist) to conduct the trial on stringent principles, and to confide it to impartial hands.
-It has not yet become the practice of the criminal, or even of the civil courts-but they, indeed, are constituted for the punishment of Somebody-to invite the prisoner's or defendant's friends to talk the matter over with him in a cosy, tea-and-muffin sort of way, and make out a verdict together, that shall be what a deposed iron king But, caned making things 'pleasant.' when Nobody was shown within these few weeks to have occasioned intolerable misery and loss in the late war, and to have incurred a vast amount of guilt in bringing to pass results which all morally sane persons can understand to be fraught with fatal consequences, far beyond present calculation, this cosy course of proceeding was the course pursued.
+It has not yet become the practice of the criminal, or even of the civil courts-but they, indeed, are constituted for the punishment of Somebody-to invite the prisoner's or defendant's friends to talk the matter over with him in a cosy, tea-and-muffin sort of way, and make out a verdict together, that shall be what a deposed iron king called making things 'pleasant.'
+But, when Nobody was shown within these few weeks to have occasioned intolerable misery and loss in the late war, and to have incurred a vast amount of guilt in bringing to pass results which all morally sane persons can understand to be fraught with fatal consequences, far beyond present calculation, this cosy course of proceeding was the course pursued.
 My Lord, intent upon establishing the responsibility of Nobody, walked into court, as he would walk into a ball-room; and My Lord's friends and admirers toadied and fawned upon him in court, as they would toady him and fawn upon him in the other assembly.
 My Lord carried his head very high, and took a mighty great tone with the common people; and there was no question as to anything My Lord did or said, and Nobody got triumphantly fixed.
-Ignorance enough and incompetency enough to bring any country that the world has ever seen to defeat and shame, and to lay any head that ever was in in it low, were proved beyond question; but My Lord cried, "On Nobody's eyes be it!" and My Lord's impaneled chorus cried, "There is no impostor but Nobody; on him be the shame and blame l'
+Ignorance enough and incompetency enough to bring any country that the world has ever seen to defeat and shame, and to lay any head that ever was in in it low, were proved beyond question; but My Lord cried, "On Nobody's eyes be it!" and My Lord's impaneled chorus cried, "There is no impostor but Nobody; on him be the shame and blame !

-Surely, this is a rather wonderful state of things to be realizing itself so long after the Flood, in such a country as England.
+Thomas Hill, a labourer in the waggon-making depart- as England.
 Surely, it suggests to us with some force, that wherever this ubiquitous Nobody is, there mischief is and there danger is.
-For, it is especially to be borne in mind that wherever failure is accomplished, there Nobody lurks.
+For, it is especially to be borne in mind that wherever failure is accomplished, there Noand to oil some bevel wheels.
+Whilst so engaged, the body lurks.
 With success, he has nothing to do.
-That is Everybody's business, and all manner of improbable people will invariably be found at the bottom of it.
-But, it is the great feature of the present epoch that all public disaster in the United Kingdom of Great Britain and Ireland is assuredly, and to a dead certainty, Nobody's work.
+That ladder slipped, and in trying to save himself he caught is Everybody's business, and all manner of improbable people will invariably be found at the bottom of it. and the greater portion of the arm was dragged in and But, it is the great feature of the present epoch that all cut off near the elbow.
+He also died at the Manchester | public disaster in the United Kingdom of Great Britain and Ireland is assuredly, and to a dead certainty, Nobody's work.